 One of the things that most IT leaders agree on, is the slow adoption of the public cloud.
 Our own survey also confirms that.

-The hybrid cloud combines the local infrastructure with the public cloud and it is here to stay for a very long time, maybe forever.
+What is hybrid cloud?
+The hybrid cloud combines the local infrastructure with the public cloud services and it is here to stay for a very long time, maybe forever.

-Let’s discuss the reasons why that is, what are the advantages and disadvantages of the hybrid cloud, and try to predict the future.
+Let’s discuss the reasons why that is, what are the hybrid cloud benefits and disadvantages, and try to predict the future.

 Public cloud transformation – harder and slower